 Much has been researched, written, and tweeted about regarding the gender pay gap, but if you’ve been following our work on Table Stakes, you know that take-home pay is only part of the story.
 Women also face a huge gender gap in both startup funding and equity.

 In 2018, women founders in the U.S. raised $2.88 billion across 482 teams, according to data from PitchBook and All Raise.
 This was only 2.2 percent of the $130 billion total in VC money invested over the year.
 What’s more, the overall percentage of VC dollars received by women founders has been stagnant for the past decade, at about 2.5 percent.
-As Emily’s story illustrates, this funding gap is linked to the ownership gap: male founders represent 6.5 percent of equity owners, but they own 64 percent of all startup equity.
+This funding gap is linked to the ownership gap: male founders represent 6.5 percent of equity owners, but they own 64 percent of all startup equity.

 Why do women get less funding?
 Straight-up sexism plays a part, but research shows a handful of factors are stacking the deck against women founders seeking investment.
 We explore three of the underlying issues below.

 In 2017, researchers observed meetings between VCs and entrepreneurs at TechCrunch Disrupt New York.
 All of the startups pitched were comparable, but researchers found that the startups led by men raised five times more funding than those led by women.